-I agree that I may withdraw m y consent at any time without pena s a consequence of such employer pro ty or adverse effects.
-If I wish to with notice of withdrawal to my Cl SE program coordinator.
-Student Name Signature Date Witness Name Signature Date
+I agree that I may withdraw my consent at any time without penalty or adverse effects.
+If I wish to withdraw consent, I will deliver written notice of withdrawal to my CPSE program coordinator.

+notice of withdrawar to my of 5L program Coordinator.

+Student Name Signature Date

+Witness Name Signature Date